jenniferyoung02/giphy-tooltip-challenge/README.md

 I found the GIPHY docs super easy to use.
 While I ended up going with the translate endpoint because it was most similar to the prompt, I liked some of the GIPHY's that returned with the search endpoint and I liked the ability to put G rated in the search params (that's the ex-teacher in me!).
 There are some interesting params in the GIPHY endpoint that were fun to mess around with.
 Ultimately, I made the API call using axios within a react hook so I could return multiple states and use useEffect with dependencies to only trigger when params changed.

 ## Deploying via Github
-https://medium.com/mobile-web-dev/how-to-build-and-deploy-a-react-app-to-github-pages-in-less-than-5-minutes-d6c4ffd30f14
+I used the following instructions to deploy to github as the instructions said for this to be self contained and deployable. https://medium.com/mobile-web-dev/how-to-build-and-deploy-a-react-app-to-github-pages-in-less-than-5-minutes-d6c4ffd30f14

 ## Why fetch?